The Holocaust in Latvia: Daugavpils

 In Daugavpils the murder of Jews was initially commanded by Erich Ehrlinger, chief of Einsatzkommando 1b.
 By July 11 they had killed about 1,150 people.
 Ehrlinger's work was continued by Joachim Hamann, who was liable for the killing of 9012 Jews in the city and in southern Latgale.
 The chief of the local auxiliary police Roberts Blūzmanis had rendered active assistance by ensuring the moving of the Jews to the Grīva ghetto and transporting them to the killing places.

 Rēzekne

 In Rēzekne killings were carried out by a German SD group, which was helped by Selbstschutz men and Arajs Kommando.
-About 2,500 people were murdered.
-By October 1941, altogether about 35,000 Latvian Jews were killed.
+Beginning in July 1941 and into the fall, about 2,500 Jewish men, women and children were murdered in Rēzekne.

-There are two known instances of people rescuing Jews in Rēzekne – Old Believer Ulita Varushkyna who at the plea of his parents took in their two-year-old son Mordechai Tager that she later adopted, and the Polish Matusevich family that hid Haim Israelit and his nephew Yakov for three years.
-Both Varushkyna and the Matusevich family have been awarded the title Righteous Among the Nations for their actions.
+There are two known instances of residents rescuing individual Jews in Rēzekne.
+Acquiescing to a plea from his parents, Old Believer Ulita Varushkyna took in two-year-old Mordechai Tager, whom she later adopted.
+Likewise, the Polish Matusevich family hid Haim Israelit and his nephew Yakov for three years.
+For their actions, both Varushkyna and the Matusevich family were awarded the title Righteous Among the Nations by the Israeli Holocaust memorial Yad Vashem.